About REHABDATA Connection - NARIC's Literature Awareness Service

 Approximately how many citations will I receive every month?

 The number of citations per E-mail message varies by topic and month.
 In 1998, volumes ranged from one or two citations every other month for some topics to 60 citations per month in other topics.
 Most topics yield five-ten citations per month.
 If during the month no documents were added to the database that match your search criteria, you will not receive a message for that topic.
+A citation may be indexed under more than one topic, so if you've selected multiple topics, you might see that citation appear more than once.
+For example, above on stroke might appear under the heading of Stroke and under Assistive Technology.

 How many topics can I have in my profile?